History of Mexico: 1985 earthquake

 On 19 September 1985, an earthquake (8.1 on the Richter scale) struck Michoacán, inflicting severe damage on Mexico City.
 Estimates of the number of dead range from 6,500 to 30,000.
 Public anger at the PRI's mishandling of relief efforts combined with the ongoing economic crisis led to a substantial weakening of the PRI.
-As a result, for the first time since the 1930s, the PRI began to face serious electoral challenges.
+As a result, for the first time since the 1930s, the PRI faced serious electoral challenges.

 Changing political landscape 1970–1990

 A phenomenon of the 1980s was the growth of organized political opposition to de facto one-party rule by the PRI.
 The National Action Party (PAN) was founded in 1939.
-Until the 1980s, a marginal political party and not a serious contender for power began to gain voters, particularly in Northern Mexico.
+PAN, which until the 1980s was a marginal political party and not a serious contender for power, began to gain support, particularly in northern Mexico.
 They made gains in local elections initially, but in 1986, the PAN candidate for the governorship of Chihuahua had a good chance of winning.

 The Catholic Church was constitutionally forbidden from participating in electoral politics, but the archbishop urged voters not to abstain from the elections.
 The PRI intervened and upended what would likely have been a victory for the PAN.
 Although the PRI's candidate became governor, the widespread perception of electoral fraud, criticism by the archbishop of Chihuahua, and a more mobilized electorate made the victory costly to the PRI.